 Mr. Billy Thomas

-Billy Thomas was elected in September 2008.
-He was elected to begin a second term in January 2013 and will serve through December 2018.
-Thomas has over thirty-five years of experience as a public school educator, including several years as a physical education teacher in Hancock County.
+Billy Thomas began his term in September 2008.
+Mr. Thomas has over thirty-five years of experience as a public school educator, including several years as a physical education teacher in Hancock County.
 He has a bachelor’s degree in education, a master’s degree in health and safety, and an educational specialist degree in school administration.
 His goal is to be part of a team that provides the highest quality of education for each child in the Hancock County School District.

-Jennifer Seal began her term in January 2007.
+Dr. Jennifer Seal began her term in January 2007.
 She was elected to begin a second term in January 2013 and will serve through December 2018.
 Seal is the Vice President for Planning and Institutional Research at Pearl River Community College-Poplarville.
 She and her husband, Michael, own and operate Seal’s MarketPlace on Highway 43 in Hancock County.
 Seal looks forward to serving on the Board that manages the resources of the Hancock County School District and to helping ensure that each and every child receives the best education possible.
-Their daughter, Raleigh, attends Hancock North Central Elementary.
+Their daughter, Raleigh, attends Hancock North Central Elementary